Which Instinct Canned Recipes Get

 |Calorie Weighted Basis||29%||64%||7%|

-The third ingredient is beef broth.
+The third ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.